 ID Requirement Rationale Trace NHM-D01 An ICD should be agreed upon between participants in NHM exchanges.
 Issues such as naming conventions, units, and specification of hardware types and characteristics are too diverse to be specified in a standard.
 Use of an ICD allows flexibility within the standard.
-3.1.8, 3.1.9, Annex ⊑₽ NHM-D02 The NHM should be extensible with no disruption to existing users/uses.
+3.1.8, 3.1.9, Annex E NHM-D02 The NHM should be extensible with no disruption to existing users/uses.
 Space agencies and operators upgrade systems and processes on schedules that make sense for their organizations.
-In practice, some organizations will be early adopters but others will opt to wait until performance of a new version of the NHM has Table 3-1 (CCSDS_NHM_VERS keyword)
+In practice, some organizations will be early adopters but others will opt to wait until performance of a new version of the NHM has been proven in other Table 3-1 (CCSDS_NHM_VERS keyword)

-ID Requirement Rationale Trace been proven in other operations facilities.
-NHM-D03 The NHM should be as consistent as reasonable with any related CCSDS Recommended Standards used for spacecraft-to- earth applications.
-Ideally, the set of Recommended Standards developed by a given CCSDS Working Group will be consistent. n/a NHM- D04 NHM- D0 4 The NHM should have the capability to specify reference frames for the data.
-The NHM shall provide data for a single spacecraft.
-Some hardware measurements are linked to specific reference frames and it is desirable to be able to specify the reference frame to which the data is linked.Enables user to identify spacecraft from which the data originated.
-Table 3-2 and Section 5.73.1.5 NHM-D05 The NHM should have the capability to specify calibration curves for the data.
+ID Requirement Rationale Trace ID ID Nequirement operations facilities.
+Hace NHM-D03 The NHM should be as consistent as reasonable with any related CCSDS Recommended Standards used for spacecraft-to-earth applications.
+Ideally, the set of Recommended Standards developed by a given CCSDS Working Group will be consistent. n/a NHM-D04 The NHM should have the capability to specify reference frames for the data.
+Some hardware measurements are linked to specific reference frames and it is desirable to be able to specify the reference frame to which the data is linked.
+Table 3-2 and Section 5.7 NHM-D05 The NHM should have the capability to specify calibration curves for the data.
 Some hardware measurements will be received in units that are different from thos in which it will be displayed or used.
 The conversion can be performed using a calibration curve.
 It is desirable to be able to specify the calibration curve to which the data is linked.
 Table 3-2 and Section 5.8